cannabis venture capital

 Cannabis venture capital has had its ups and downs, with many influential factors.
 Let’s take a look at where the market stands and what we can expect from investing this year.

 Cannabis entrepreneurs have long relied on venture capitalists (VCs).
 While venture capital is only one way for budding canna-businesses to raise money, it is an important and occasionally volatile one.
-It’s been a turbulent year in cannabis, so how are investors feeling?
-Here’s the state of cannabis venture capital in 2023.
+It’s been an interesting year in cannabis, so how are investors feeling?
+Here’s the state of cannabis venture capital in 2025.

 Other Ways Cannabis Companies Raise Capital